ethan-prime/parallel-fractal/README.md

 # parallel-fractal

-A fast, parallelized C++ renderer for Julia (and potentially Mandelbrot) fractals, using OpenMP for multi-threading and supporting high-quality anti-aliased output with customizable colormaps.
+A fast, parallelized C++ renderer for Julia and Mandelbrot fractals, using OpenMP for multi-threading and supporting high-quality anti-aliased output with customizable colormaps.
 Output images are saved as JPEGs.

 ## Features